Process Behavior Charts: Separating Behavior from Specification

 Figure 2.
 Both specification and control limits

-This is the type of chart used in reporting.
-It often leads to a familiar conclusion:
+This type of chart is often used for reporting, not for assessing fast moving manufacture.
+It often leads to a familiar but incorrect conclusion:

 • Everything is in specification